youyanggu/covid19_projections/index.md

   Currently Infected: <b>0.7%</b> | Total Infected: <b>2.7%</b> {% include iframe.html %}
 </p>

+Below, we present the likelihood of US surpassing each deaths milestone by May 1, June 1, July 1, and August 1.
+For example, we estimate a 73% chance that the US surpasses 100,000 deaths by June 1.

 | US Deaths Surpass:     |   By May 1 |   By Jun 1 |   By Jul 1 |   By Aug 1 |
 |-----------------------:|-----------:|-----------:|-----------:|-----------:|
 | 60,000                 |        99% |       >99% |       >99% |       >99% |